 over 55 years.
 Basil's career saw him running meat plants in England and Southern Ireland as well as ensuring his local butchers shops were well respected in the local community.
 Sadly Basil passed away in February of 2016 but his legacy lives

-The family connection continues to this day with Basil's son, granddaughter and son in law heavily active in the business.
+The family connection continues to this day with Basil's son, grand-daughter and son-in-law active in the business.

 special West Country fare wherever you might live